anishmss/bioinfo_intro_dlsu/intro.md

 ## Reference Material

-A comprehensive textbook for bioinformatics is hard to come by, since the field is moving rapidly and students have varying backgrounds.

 This online ''book'' contains notes for each module.
-It is meant to be a scaffold, providing structure to the course.
-It is not meant to be comprehensive.
+It is meant to be a scaffold, providing structure to the course, and not meant to be comprehensive.
 Please read reference material and link-outs provided in each module for a more detailed treatment.
+For scientific articles behind paywalls, you might want to search the libary of the ''emancipator and democratiser of knowledge''.

+A comprehensive textbook for bioinformatics is hard to come by, since the field is moving rapidly and students have varying backgrounds.
 Even so, here are some good books to learn the foundational concepts in bioinformatics and biology.

 ### Bioinformatics
 - R. Durbin, S. Eddy, A. Krogh, G. MitchisonB.
 (1998).
 Biological Sequence Analysis.
 Probabilistic models of proteins and nucleic acids.
 Cambridge University Press.